Suffren/Simon-Game/README.md

     * If you loose, click again on "play" button

+## Note:
+Not Working on IE.

 __TODO:__ You can choose the "hard mode" to disable the "replay sequence" button
 __TODO:__ Choose the final score you want to reach

+__Soon:__ The interface provided is basic, visit http://regisvitel.fr if you want the final version